 I pulled an old t-shirt from the drawer to wear for our walk last night.
-It was one from the deepest, forgotten bottom of my shirt drawer.
+It was one brought forth from the deepest, forgotten bottom of my shirt drawer.
 It brought a smile to my face and unleashed a flood of good memory of my all-time favorite sports mom.
 Here’s the shirt.

 When the kids were young and we had just moved to town—way before there even was a Coach Hays—we got involved with the local swim club.
 The future, great sports mom had a son a few years older than my kids, so, our first summer we crossed paths almost every weekend.
 Apparently, I wore a “Wilson” t-shirt quite often because toward the end of the summer, when we formally met the future great sports mom and her family, she told us a funny story about how she thought my last name was “Wilson” because that was the name on my shirt.
 We had a great laugh at the time and she continued to call me “Mr. Wilson” for years.